S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **List** any existing responsibilities related to this domain that the delegator had prior to delegation that they will keep, as well as information about new responsibilities that they take on to support the delegatees.

-**Recommended Format:** Describe Delegator Responsibilies as requirements, if useful describe the driver as well.
+**Recommended Format:** Describe Delegator Responsibilities as requirements, if useful describe the driver as well.

 **Examples:**